gordoste/openprog_aio/README.md

 The original firmware uses unsupported tooling (MCC).
 I have ported the firmware to MPLAB X and it is available at <https://github.com/gordoste/openprog>.
 All testing of this board is conducted using this firmware.

-## Construction Notes

-You can use [this BOM](ibom.html) to assist in placing parts.

-Assuming you are hand-soldering, solder the parts in the following order:
-1. Back side: Transistors, diodes, resistors, capacitors, regulator
-2. Front side: Transistors, diodes, resistors, LEDs, ceramic capacitors, inductor, PIC18F25K50, button(s), electrolytic cap, USB socket, pin headers.

-Be careful to only apply a small amount of solder when soldering the USB socket, as it is very easy to create a bridge.
-Don't panic if you do - turn your soldering iron up a bit hotter than normal, apply a liberal amount of flux and then use desolder braid to try to get rid of __all__ of the solder from the bridged pins.
-Once it's cleaned up, try again with less solder.

 ## Part List

-Here is a Mouser BOM (in progress...) for the passive components and semiconductors.
-You should consider rounding quantities of passives (Rs and Cs) up to a minimum of 10 to get a better price.
+You can copy and paste [this part list](bom/partlist.txt) into Mouser's BOM tool to order the passive components and semiconductors.
 In addition to those, you will need the following which are best ordered from AliExpress or similar:
 1. IC sockets.
 You may wish to only populate the sockets you use.
 Here is a list of all of the sockets:
    | Socket ID | Socket pin count | Device family | Voltage | Device pin count | Can be ZIF? |
    | ----------|------------------|---------------|---------|------------------|-------------|